Build a text-to-SQL generator

 query_builder 60 min

-Text-to-SQL is an application of LLMs that converts natural language queries into SQL.
-People can use text-to-SQL to query their databases, even if they don’t know SQL.
+Text-to-SQL is an application of Large Language Models (LLMs) that converts natural language queries into SQL.
+You can use text-to-SQL to query your databases even if you don’t know SQL.

 Prerequisites